 Knife Sharpening Systems

-A note on sharpening systems that use clamp-on-guides, ceramic V's, or diamond dust stones.
-I have used these systems and some work better than others but you're better off learning how to sharpen your knife by hand.
+A note on sharpening systems that use clamp-on-guides, ceramic V's, or diamond grit stones.
+I have used these systems and some work better than others.
+But you're better off learning how to sharpen your knife by hand.

 All that is needed to keep your knives sharp are a coarse stone for grinding the relief when needed and the blade edge.
-You will also need a fine stone for finishing the coarse edge.
+You will also need a fine stone for finishing and a strop for polishing the knife edge.

-Through research on sharpening stones and hones, you will find a head-spinning variety.
-Some excellent sharpening stones are expensive.
-Composite, wet, or oil stones that are coarse on one side and fine on the opposite side are a handy system to own.
+In your research on sharpening stones and hones, you will find a head-spinning variety.
+Composite, wet, or oil stones, that are coarse on one side and fine on the opposite side.
+These are a handy system to own.
 But to heavy to take with you in the field.

-Use a Wet & Dry Grit Sandpaper starting at 150, the lower the number the course the sandpaper, to one thousand and up for a hone polish.
-So, you might start at 150 grit for your coarse, four hundred for your medium, 600 to 800 for your fine, one thousand and up grit, for your hone.
-And a leather belt for your strop.
+Use a Wet & Dry Grit Sandpaper starting at 150, the lower the number the coarser the sandpaper.
+Use a grit of One Thousand and up for a hone polish.
+So, start at 150 grit for your coarse, four hundred grit for your medium, 600 to 800 for your fine, one thousand and up grit, for your hone.
+And a smooth leather belt for your strop.

-I add a little olive oil on the leather strop.
-Because the heat caused by stropping dries out the leather causing the leather belt to crack.
+I like to add a little olive oil on my leather belt strop because the heat caused by stropping dries out the leather.
+Which can cause the leather belt to crack.

-Multiply times three, for each stage of sharpening.
-So, if you begin with your coarse stone and sharpen the edge 30 times and each side of the blade, then multiply times three for your medium stone, which would be 90 times on each side of the blade and so on.
+Multiply times three, for each stage of sharpening with the sandpaper method.
+So, if you begin with your coarse sandpaper and sharpen the edge 30-times an each side of the blade.
+Then multiply times three for your medium stone, which would be 90 times on each side of the blade and so on.

 Sharpening the Tracker Knife